Skip to product information

 9-10am

-• TASTING: Acidifying Methods - Andreea Botezatu, Texas A&M University - MAIN BALLROOM - add on tasting fee $20/person
+• TASTING: A Tart Taste of Texas Wines - Whites - Andreea Botezatu, Texas A&M University - MAIN BALLROOM

-• WINERY: Zoran Ljepovic - From Dusk Until Delivery (or In the heat of the night) - LIMESTONE
+• WINERY: Zoran Ljepovic, TUBES USA & Professor UC Davis - From Dusk Until Delivery (or In the heat of the night) - LIMESTONE

 Harvest operations and long transport can expose your fruit to enhanced microbial risk from more than just the usual suspects.
 How can you identify the culprits and best protect your fruit, so that it arrives safely at your door?

-• BUSINESS: Dynamic Compensation, Bonuses, Talent Retention, Culture in the Workplace and more - Karen Bonarrigo/Messina Hof Winery, Kristen Nelson/Ab Astris Winery & TBA - BALLROOM F
+• BUSINESS: THCW Member Answers to Your Human Resources (HR) FAQs. - Karen Bonarrigo/Messina Hof Winery, Kristen Nelson/Ab Astris Winery & TBA - BALLROOM F

 10-10:30am - EXHIBITOR BREAK